Minimum-CD/cd-manifesto/content/MinimumCD/content-contributors.md

 ## Contributing

-Do you want to submit good practices, suggestions, or an experience report?
+Do you want to submit a translation, good practices, suggestions, or an experience report?

 Read our [contribution guidelines](https://github.com/Minimum-CD/cd-manifesto/blob/master/CONTRIBUTING.md)&nbsp;-.